cyue0016/polite_minor_thesis/README.md

 python3 src/model/LSTM-CNN-multi-GPU-new_vocab.py
 ```

-To test the politeness classifier, please run
+To test the politeness classifier and apply the politeness score to the excel file as a new column, please run
 ```
 python3 src/model/LSTM-CNN-multi-GPU-new_vocab.py --test --ckpt [name of the checkpoint]
 ```

 The model should get around 85.0% and 70.2% accuracies on the WIKI and SE domains, respectively (for comparison to results from previous works, please refer to [the paper](https://arxiv.org/abs/1805.03162)).

-You can optionally use our trained model [checkpoint](https://drive.google.com/open?id=1593PqiZFk8O1p7095D-8E6KDvxx6j1qQ) by putting it under ckpt/)
+The trained model is also uploaded to under ckpt/

 ## Polite Dialogue Generation